dhanush290707/FoodFlow2/README.md

 Real-Time Updates: Instant notifications and dashboard updates using Socket.IO when new listings or requests are made.

-Interactive Maps: Visualize donation locations on a map to find nearby food sources easily.
+Interactive Maps: Visualize donation locations on a map(Google Maps API - Places API etc) to find nearby food sources easily.

 Data Visualization: Analysts can view trends and platform usage statistics via interactive charts.